silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 |**Average Current**| 40.67 uA| 19.04 uA |

 **Conclusion:**
-The average current consumption of the sample project with optimized radio configuration is **19.04uA**, which is much better than the average current consumption of the original sample project.
+The average current consumption of the sample project with optimized radio configuration is **19.04 uA**, which is much better than the average current consumption of the original sample project.
 From the table, the average current consumption reduces **53%**, which is a very huge improvement.
 ### Sensitivity
 We use the [LR_Waveform_Generator](https://github.com/silabs-JimL/LR_WaveFormGenerator) and E4432B signal generator to measure the conducted sensitivity.
 Below is the test result, we can see the sensitivity of the optimized project is **-118.4 dBm**.
 |  Output Power    |Tx Packets| Rx Packets|